-- (c) Promote the interests of the Society within the area served by the Branch in such ways as from time to time are directed by the Board or Management Council (as the case may be) or as the Branch Committee shall consider appropriate. - (d) To comply with all relevant statutes, and legal requirements and obligations including as to the keeping of accounts and the filing of returns. - (e) To encourage the creation of a committee to represent the interests of the Australian Stock Horse Ladies Management Council at Branch level and to facilitate any activities which that committee wishes to undertake in furtherance of its objects. - 14.4 Members of all Branches as well as the Branch itself must also be Members of the Society and the Branch shall remove from its Register of Members any Member expelled from the Society by Resolution in accordance with the provisions of this Constitution. - 14.5 The Board shall have the right to have a nominated representative attend and/or receive upon request the minutes of meetings of the Branch and to have access at any time without notice to the books and records of the Branch. - 14.6 If the Board at any time considers or becomes aware that the activities and/or operations of any Branch are being conducted in a manner which is contrary to the aims and objectives of the Society as a whole or in breach of its own rules, the Board shall, subject to the following, have the power to: - (a) terminate any Licence Agreement in force relating to the use by the Branch of the Society's name and logo; - (b) give notice that it is no longer an approved Branch of the Society and no longer entitled to use the Australian Stock Horse Society name or logos; and otherwise to - (c) exercise any right it has against the Branch in relation to its use of the name and logo. - 14.7 If the Board proposes to exercise the powers set out in clause 14.7, it shall: - give notice to the Branch and to the relevant Management Council of the substance of the activities and/or conduct complained of and of the wording of any proposed resolution; - (b) allow a period as it shall deem sufficient for the Branch and Management Council to put forward a submission as to: - (i) whether the activities and/or conduct were taking place; - (ii) any explanation for the conduct; - (iii) any facts, matters or circumstances relevant to the Board's consideration as to whether to exercise the powers given to it; and - (iv) any specific matters, which the Board requires to be addressed. - (c) take any submissions received into account.
+- (c) Promote the interests of the Society within the area served by the Branch in such ways as from time to time are directed by the Board or Management Council (as the case may be) or as the Branch Committee shall consider appropriate. - (d) To comply with all relevant statutes, and legal requirements and obligations including as to the keeping of accounts and the filing of returns. - 14.4 Members of all Branches as well as the Branch itself must also be Members of the Society and the Branch shall remove from its Register of Members any Member expelled from the Society by Resolution in accordance with the provisions of this Constitution. - 14.5 The Board shall have the right to have a nominated representative attend and/or receive upon request the minutes of meetings of the Branch and to have access at any time without notice to the books and records of the Branch. - 14.6 If the Board at any time considers or becomes aware that the activities and/or operations of any Branch are being conducted in a manner which is contrary to the aims and objectives of the Society as a whole or in breach of its own rules, the Board shall, subject to the following, have the power to: - (a) terminate any Licence Agreement in force relating to the use by the Branch of the Society's name and logo; - (b) give notice that it is no longer an approved Branch of the Society and no longer entitled to use the Australian Stock Horse Society name or logos; and otherwise to - (c) exercise any right it has against the Branch in relation to its use of the name and logo. - 14.7 If the Board proposes to exercise the powers set out in clause 14.7, it shall: - (a) give notice to the Branch and to the relevant Management Council of the substance of the activities and/or conduct complained of and of the wording of any proposed resolution; - (b) allow a period as it shall deem sufficient for the Branch and Management Council to put forward a submission as to: - (i) whether the activities and/or conduct were taking place; - (ii) any explanation for the conduct; - (iii) any facts, matters or circumstances relevant to the Board's consideration as to whether to exercise the powers given to it; and - (iv) any specific matters, which the Board requires to be addressed. - (c) take any submissions received into account.